Maria Żurek

 Protons and neutrons, the building blocks of visible matter, are complex systems of valence quarks and dynamically produced quark-antiquark pairs, bound together by gluons.
 A major goal of modern nuclear physics is to understand how the structure of nucleons and the interactions between them arise from the dynamics of quarks and gluons described by the theory of strong interaction, Quantum Chromodynamics.
 My academic interest focuses on exploring the nature of the strong interaction and the way it manifests itself in the properties and interactions of hadrons.
 Pursuing this scientific direction, I have been studying experimentally the features of nucleons - the basic constituents of visible matter - from the source of their mass to the spin properties.

-Another significant aspect of my work involves the development of calorimetry for future investigations of proton structure at the Electron-Ion Collider (EIC).
-I have been leading the development of the Barrel Imaging Calorimeter for the ePIC detector since 2021, currently serving as the deputy Detector Subsystem Coordinator.
+A significant aspect of my work involves the development of calorimetry for future investigations of proton structure at the Electron-Ion Collider (EIC) and beyond.
+I have been leading the development of the Barrel Imaging Calorimeter for the ePIC detector since 2021, currently serving as the Detector Subsystem Lead.
 This endeavor has been made possible through the support of Argonne LDRD and EIC R&D grants, which have enabled me to actively participate and drive forward this project.
-My research interests within EIC Physics primarily focus on nucleon structure investigations in Semi-Inclusive Deep Inelastic Scattering (SIDIS) with hadrons and jets.
-However, I am equally excited about exploring other opportunities that the Electron-Ion Collider offers beyond SIDIS, ensuring an immensely diverse and dynamic field for exploration.
+My current focus includes system testing and simulations, with the development of AI-assisted calorimeter reconstruction methods.

 How did I end up where I am now?